-Your visual marketing creates an essential element in the communication for your brand so you need this to be clear.
-It may take some time to create exactly the perfect mix for your visual style but once you hit all the perfect notes, stick with it!
-Again, this could be an area where you can work with a designer to create your brand style guide but you can also create this yourself.
+Your visual marketing creates an essential element in communication for your brand, so you need this to be precise.
+It may take some time to create exactly the perfect mix for your visual style, but once you hit all the perfect notes, stick with it!
+Again, this could be an area where you can work with a designer to create your brand style guide, but you can also create this yourself.

 Your brand style guide should include: